Our Online School

-The word Illam ((written as இllam) is Tamizh for home, and it ties wonderfully with the French école for school.
+The word Illam (written as இllam) means home in Tamizh and it ties wonderfully with the French école for school.
 The home is a pivotal part of this programme and has allowed Snehadhara Foundation to achieve goals with the parent as an important, crucial cog along with the facilitators in the wheel centered around the child.
 Incidentally, the Arabic word ilm means knowledge.

 Highlights of école இllam

 - The Direct Care programmes that have been tried, documented, and researched over the past 8 years, have been adapted to form the curriculum of the virtual classroom.

 - Uniquely designed to partner the parents to participate in their ward’s learning and therapy process, thus, creating sustainable care for the child.
 This crucial feature, singularly, has been instrumental in parents being able to connect with the child better while simultaneously keeping their jobs and careers.